danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 )
 ```

-However, this is not very nice compared to SwiftUI's `onTapGesture` and `onLongPressGesture`.
-Let's create such a modifier for this gesture as well:
+However, this is not nice compared to SwiftUI's `onTapGesture` and `onLongPressGesture`.

+Let's create a similar view modifier for this gesture as well:

 ```swift
 import SwiftUI